Ohio insurance CE and renewal

 Official sources used

-- Ohio Department of Insurance: Continuing education fact sheet
+- Ohio DOI: Continuing education fact sheet

 - NIPR: Ohio resident renewal requirements

 This guide is a practical checklist, not legal advice.
-Always verify current requirements with ODI, NIPR, and your compliance team before renewal.
+Always verify current requirements with the state insurance department, NIPR, transcript system, and your compliance team before renewal.